javascript-tutorial/en.javascript.info/9-regular-expressions/16-regexp-sticky/article.md

 # Sticky flag "y", searching at position

-The flag `pattern:y` allows to perform the search at the given position in the source string.
+The flag `pattern:y` allows us to perform the search at the given position in the source string.

 To grasp the use case of `pattern:y` flag, and better understand the ways of regexps, let's explore a practical example.